 Resisting The Colonial Design

-Following the Second World War a reality of extreme poverty and hunger existed throughout Puerto Rico.
-In this situation colonial authorities both forced the emigration of Puerto Ricans to the U.S. and developed a series of projects, known collectively as Operation Bootstrap, that aimed to transform Puerto Rico’s agrarian economy into an industrial economy.
-Many living in the countryside and mountains moved into the urban centers, and many living in the urban centers moved stateside.
-Nowhere was this displacement more dramatic than on the island of Vieques.
+Following World War 2, a reality of widespread poverty and hunger existed throughout Puerto Rico.
+Colonial authorities began forcing the emigration of Puerto Ricans to the U.S. and developing a series of projects, known collectively as Operation Bootstrap, aimed at transforming Puerto Rico’s agrarian economy into an industrial economy.
+Many living in the countryside and mountains moved into the urban centers, and many living in the urban centers moved to the U.S.

 Repression Of Don Pedro By All Means

 From the moment he returned to Puerto Rico, and over the next three years, Don Pedro did not relent in his anti-colonial work.
-More strongly and urgently than ever, he spoke about the immediate need for revolution.
-Seeing the large amount of support Don Pedro had, and the efforts he was making towards reorganizing the Nationalist Party that had suffered from his absence, U.S. authorities began to make serious efforts to repress him.
-Everywhere he went, he was followed, and when his wife and family joined him in April 1948, the same became true for them.
-First at the Normandy Hotel, and then outside their home in Old San Juan, agents rotated in shifts keeping him under constant surveillance–they did this without trying to be discreet by any means.
-Even the people that visited Don Pedro, or that he visited, would be approached and interrogated afterwards by agents.
+More emphatically and urgently than ever, he spoke about the immediate need for revolution.
+Seeing the large amount of support Don Pedro had, and the progress he was making towards reorganizing a Nationalist Party that suffered in his absence, U.S. officials began serious efforts to repress him.

-Before his arrest in 1950, however, signs pointed to a much more serious threat faced by Don Pedro: a possible assassination attempt.
-With Muñoz Marín having worked with U.S. authorities to draft a law enacted in July 1950 to establish a Commonwealth government in Puerto Rico–with the signature of U.S. President Truman–word made way to Don Pedro of a plan to either use the military to arrest nationalist leaders en masse or to assassinate them if such arrests could not be achieved.
-This plan, according to Ruth Reynolds, was shared with Muñoz Marín by the U.S. Secretary of Defense in the context of ensuring the law, scheduled to go into effect in November, would not be opposed.
+Before his arrest in 1950, however, signs pointed to a much more serious threat faced by Don Pedro in the form of a possible assassination attempt.
+As Muñoz Marín worked with U.S. officials to draft a law to establish a commonwealth government in Puerto Rico, word made way to Don Pedro of a plan to either use the military to arrest nationalist leaders en masse or to assassinate them if such arrests could not be achieved.
+This plan, according to Ruth Reynolds, was shared with Muñoz Marín by the U.S. secretary of defense who identified the plan as a measure to ensure the commonwealth law would not be opposed.